SAP-samples/teched2023-AD266/exercises/ex4/README.md

 Another case where not all fields are defined in the metadata is when custom fields are added to an entity.

-In order to deal with these cases CDS offers the `extend` keyword.
+In order to deal with these cases, CDS offers the `extend` keyword.
 In fact, we are making use of this feature to add required fields to the goal and task entities.

 - [ ] 🔨 **Inspect the `srv/service.cds` file to see what fields are being added.**
 - [ ] 🔨 **Add your own custom field to the `Goal_101` entity.**
-  - Once added run `mvn compile`
+  - Once added run `mvn compile`.
-  - Check the newly added field is present in the `Goal101` class
+  - Check the newly added field is present in the `Goal101` class.
-  - (optional) Remove the custom field again
+  - (optional) Remove the custom field again.

-// TODO test what happens if you send a custom field to SFSF
+// TODO test what happens if you send a custom field to SFSF <-- (change just for visibility)

 ## 4.8 (Optional) Understanding and Improving the `GoalServiceFilter`